 The question of "two locales" is connected with the types of users who access a Magnolia instance.

 An ordinary internet user, new or returning, or even an application consuming content as JSON or XML via REST API – all of whom we shall call visitor for simplicity – will usually only be able to see and interact with content of a published web project or website.
 The visitor will be interacting with a running public instance of Magnolia and will expect that the content of each page on the site will be available in a language he can understand or defines in his request, ideally in his native language.
-A visitor whose native language is English will prefer content in English (the screenshots are from the Travel Demo):
+A visitor who's native language is English will prefer content in English (the screenshots are from the Travel Demo):

 On the other hand, an editor, publisher or even a sysadmin – let's refer to them with the term AdminCentral user – working with the author instance of Magnolia may have different locale preferences than the visitor.
 An AdminCentral user's native and hence preferred language may be, for example, Spanish but the content being edited may still be in English.
-The AdminCentral user would probably welcome if the following items in the author instance (see also Types of translatable text) are displayed in Spanish rather than in English:
+The AdminCentral user would probably welcome if

 - Field labels and descriptions,